-Dr. Arun Kumar Mendiratta is the Chairman of the AFI Medical Commission, which comprises of the following three medical specialists and a legal consultant:
+Dr. Shailesh Kumar is the Chairman of the AFI Medical Commission, which comprises of the following three medical specialists and a legal consultant:

 The members meet at least once every year to review the activities during the previous year.
 The members also meet on a regular basis throughout the course of the year in person or telephonically/exchange e-mail, as the need may arise.

 The Medical Commission adviseS the Executive Council, where necessary, on any Regulations related to Medical and Anti-Doping issues arising in athletics.

 The Chairman of the Medical Commission liaises on a regular basis with IAAF and NADA and other relevant organizations involved in Medical and Anti Doping activities.

 The members are active in providing medical advice with the aim to raising the general level of awareness on medical and Anti Doping issues amongst athletes and support personnel.
 The Chairman may also call upon external experts or seek their support to provide further specialist advice as may be required on a case to case basis.